Cupcake Wars

 Cupcake Wars is an American reality competition series that premiered on December 27, 2009, on cable television network Food Network.
-The show, which is based on creating unique and professional-style cupcakes, was hosted by Justin Willman and later hosted by Jonathan Bennett.
+The show, which is based on creating unique and professional-style cupcakes, was hosted by Justin Willman and later by Jonathan Bennett.

 The show is similar to Chopped, a cooking show aired on the same network, in that it starts with four contestants who are eliminated one-by-one during three rounds, with the winning team receiving $10,000 and the opportunity to be featured in an upcoming event.
-Each team consists of a chef and a sous-chef.
+Each team consists of a primary baker and a supporting baker.

 Rounds

 Each round takes about a third of the completed episode.
+After each round, one team is eliminated.

-The first round lasts 45 minutes in competition and is focused around taste.
+The first round lasts 45 minutes and is focused on taste.
 Contestants must create a cupcake with unusual ingredients related to a theme – for example, a date-night theme might require contestants to incorporate various aphrodisiacs, such as oysters, basil, dark chocolate, or champagne.

-The second round lasts 75 minutes in competition and is based on both taste and presentation.
+The second round lasts 75 minutes and is based on both taste and presentation.
 Contestants must make three different types of cupcakes of their own choice with a unique presentation that relates to the theme.

-The third and final round is the most challenging, where the remaining two teams make 1,000 cupcakes in two hours.
+In the third and final round, the remaining two teams make 1,000 cupcakes in two hours.
 Each team must feature improved versions of the four cupcakes they made in the first two rounds and must showcase them on an elaborately constructed display.
 Both the cupcakes and the display must remain consistent with the episode's theme.
 Each team receives the assistance of four baking assistants and one carpenter in completing the round.
-This is the only round that the judges do not taste the cupcakes at the judge's table, and instead, the judges taste them at the display.